 After stabilising the Toshiba laptop, I needed a scalable, repeatable lab for SOC and AWS work — lightweight, structured, and portfolio-ready.
+The goal was to apply SOC methodology in a cloud-ready environment and create artefacts that demonstrate practical, employable skills.

-Oracle VM VirtualBox (i7, 16 GB RAM)
+- Oracle VM VirtualBox (i7, 16 GB RAM)

-- 30 GB disk filled quickly with logs and SOC tools
+- 30 GB disk quickly filled with logs and SOC tools

-- Resizing to 100 GB failed due to snapshots and installation folders
+- Resizing to 100 GB failed due to snapshots

-- Result: unreliable, slow VM with I/O bottlenecks
+- Result: unreliable, slow VM, I/O bottlenecks

-VMware Workstation Pro (Prebuilt SOC VM)
+- VMware Workstation Pro (Prebuilt SOC VM)

-- Large images (10–50 GB) stressed storage and USB2 hardware
+- Large images (10–50 GB) stressed storage

 - High CPU/RAM usage → sluggish performance